Before You Do Another Annual Report, Let’s Talk

 That lesson is similarly echoed in a newly released research report, “Talking to Ourselves?
 A Critical Look at Annual Reports in Foundation Communications,” which is now available online in magazine format or here as a pdf.
 Co-produced by the Philanthropy Awareness Initiative, the Williams Group, and the Communications Network, the report grew out of a very lively session held during our 2008 annual conference in Chicago.
 The session was organized around questions such as:

 - Are traditional foundation annual reports a thing of the past?
 Or do they still serve a purpose, and if so, what?

 - Isn’t there a better way to communicate about a foundation’s work?

 While we had a spirited conversation in Chicago, there’s still much more we can discuss.
-The report and a special section of our website, Why Annual Reports?, are meant to give people a way to pick up the conversation, and like the subtitle of the report says: take a critical look at annual reports.
+The report is meant to give people a way to pick up the conversation, and like the subtitle of the report says: take a critical look at annual reports.
 As you’ll see, the website has been designed to let people speak their minds and raise questions about annual reports.

 Why is it important to have this discussion?
 For the simple reason that communications matters more than ever before for foundations, and to be strategic means making the best use of all your resources and in ways that advance programs, goals, and missions.

 Annual reports deserve credit from earlier times for helping foundations be more transparent.
 But over the years they seem to have been saddled with an unrealistic expectation that they can also serve larger strategic communication goals.
 It’s likely that the work annual reports are expected to do might be better accomplished in other more effective, and perhaps less costly and time-consuming ways.